Misterius-code/StoryGenerator/README.md

 <h1 align="center"> AI Story Generator </h1> <br>
+Final year project for the university which uses all my knowledge I learned on studies.
+The project is a quite interesting research question, which is:

+“Can machine learning be used to modernize electronic books by connecting text generation and user interactions?”.

+This project focuses on the implementation of machine learning transformers algorithms to generate a new text from the original source.
+The project use machine learning models such as GTP-2 and T5 to generate a book like tales/stories.
+The main objective of the software is to generate new text which would be a continuation of the previous text.
+Purpose of it, is to create a book like resemblance from couple texts.

 ![image](https://user-images.githubusercontent.com/55873838/186183794-05e75e85-5d77-4aaf-8e42-7052cbead40a.png)

-Fianl year dissertation project with purpose to solve a research question: “Can machine learning be used to modernize electronic books by connecting text generation and user interactions?”.

-This project focus on implementation of machine learning transformers algorithms to generate a new text from original source.
-Ma
-Project use machine learning models such as GTP-2 and T5 to generate a book like tales/stories.

 <h1>Technologies used:</h1>
 <h4>Python-All the backend and generation functions were writen in Python.</h4>